Andrei0872/andreigatej.dev-new/content/blog/preloading-chunks-with-webpack/index.md

 ## Preloading chunks

-As hinted at earlier, preloading is one of the [resource hints](https://web.dev/learn/performance/resource-hints#preload) available.
+As hinted at earlier, _preloading_ is one of the [resource hints](https://web.dev/learn/performance/resource-hints#preload) available.

 Applying this to webpack, this means we can preload **async chunks** (e.g. other JavaScript files) as early as possible.
 What *preloading* means is that the file (i.e. the chunk) will be **fetched** over the network, but **not executed** yet.
-Instead of being executed, it will be stored in the browser's cache until the line that calls
+Instead of being executed, it will be stored in the browser's cache (we will henceforth assume that the file in question is cacheable) until the line that calls
 `import()` is be reached.

-What this means is that if we have this in a file named `a.js`:
+What this means, for example, is that if we have this line in a file named `a.js`:

 ```js
 import(/* webpackPreload: true */ 'a1.js')